San Jose, CA Audit Appeals and Litigation Attorney

 San Jose Tax Law Offices

 If you, your spouse, or your business intends to fight the results of a state or federal tax audit, arm yourself with experienced tax representation first.
-At the Tax Law Office of David W. Klasing, our strategically assembled team of San Jose tax attorneys have more than 20 years of experience handling audit appeals and litigation in both California and federal matters.
+At the Tax Law Office of David W. Klasing, our strategically assembled team of San Jose tax attorneys have more than 20 years of combined experience handling audit appeals and litigation in both California and federal matters.
 In addition, Mr. Klasing has over a decade of experience conducting tax audits, giving our tax firm deeper insight into the appeals process, taxpayer rights, and the enforcement of rules and standards for auditors.

 Whether the situation calls for negotiation – or aggressive litigation in U.S. Tax Court – our deft attorneys will tailor our strategy to protect your best interests.
 For a reduced-rate consultation concerning an audit, appeal, litigation or other tax controversy in San Jose, contact us online, or call (408) 643-0573 or (800) 681-1295 today.